-A: Four (4).
-OHSAA Sports Regulations limit the number of participants on any non-interscholastic roster during all months exceptMay 27, 2022 (the Friday prior to Memorial Day) and July 31, 2022 to no more than 50% of those that make up a starting lineup of a team.
-In baseball that magic number is 4.
+A: Six (6).
+OHSAA Sports Regulations limit the number of participants on any non-interscholastic roster during all months except the end of the school's baseball season through July 31, 2024 to six players.

 Q: How are players classified when middle school/junior high players play with high schools' players in the off-season?